 There is simply no other industry with these same statistics.
 On the one hand, it’s amazing that these companies still exist and provide value to so many consumers.
 Kudos to them.
 On the other hand, so much has changed over the last 200 years like major causes of death, coverage preferences, consumer preferences, and technological advances, just to mention a few.
 We think it’s time for a new kind of insurance company, built from the ground up with the best of modern technology for a digital consumer.

 Many people we initially spoke with thought they could already get life insurance immediately online.
 We put them to the test and asked them to actually try to purchase.

 You see, most companies have the applicant provide a small amount of information upfront, making the customer feel as if they can complete an online application.
 But, that’s just the beginning.
 Imagine you could only get airfare estimates online, but actually had to move offline and meet with a travel agent to make reservations and book tickets.

 The applicant gets an estimated quote and is then told they need to schedule a call or in-person meeting with an agent.
 Wait, what?
-Now comes the pressured sell.
-After a medical exam and typically 3–4 weeks of back and forth with agents, underwriters, and your over-scheduled doctor, you too could possibly, maybe, be the proud owner of a life insurance policy!
+After a medical exam and typically 3–4 weeks of back and forth with agents, underwriters, and a medical exam, you too could possibly, maybe, be the proud owner of a life insurance policy.